NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 4. Repeat the previous steps to implement the `remove_car` method.
 This method also accepts a single parameter, `plate` and also calls `update_displays`.
 However, this method should remove the plate from `self.plates`.

-#### Update displays method
+#### 2.7.3.
+Update displays method

 Finally, we are going to create the `update_displays` method.
 This method will iterate through the `displays` list and call the `update` method on each display.
 Before we proceed, consider, as a driver, what information you would like to see when you enter a car park.

-You may want to see the number of available bays, the current temperature, and the time.
+For example, you may want to see the number of available bays, the current temperature, and the time.

 Now consider, between the `CarPark`, `Sensor`, and `Display` classes, which class is responsible for each piece of information?
 There's no right or wrong answer here.
 But you should be able to justify your answer.